BranikSWG/orm/1.x/quick-start.md

 ### Mapping entities

-As we can see, the `id` method returns a value whose type is `int`, on both entity classes.
+As we can see, the `id` method, of both entity classes, returns a value whose type is `int`.
 The code will work fine as long as `declare(strict_types=1)` is not used.
-To prevent any unpleasant errors, in case of strict typing, we must specify that the value of the `id` column to be casted to an integer before being returned by the `getColumn` method.
+To prevent any unpleasant errors, in case of a strict typing constraint, we must specify that the value of the `id` column needs to be casted to an integer before it's returned by the `getColumn` method.
-We do this by using an entity mapper.
+We do this by using an [entity mapper].
 The most simple way of accessing the entity mapper for a specify entity class, is by implementing the `Opis\ORM\IMappableEntity` interface on that entity class.